-Avoid these toys in 2024 to prevent kids’ eye injuries
+Avoid these toys to prevent kids’ eye injuries

 What child doesn’t like toys?
 And what parent or grandparent doesn’t enjoy buying a fun new toy for their young loved ones, particularly around the holidays?